khllkcm/AttestationBot/README.md

 ## Overview

-This Telegram bot generates a custom confinement form on the fly with the possibility to specify the creation time/date.
+This Telegram bot generates a custom confinement form on the fly with the ability to specify the creation time/date.

 ## Getting started